 Preparing Youth for Success

-- Involves 1,510 Fairfield County youth in Community Clubs and 1,007 youth in school projects
+- 1169 Fairfield County youth members in Community Clubs and 1785 youth members in school projects

 Extension has been helping all Ohioans build better lives, better businesses and better communities since 1914.